 CROSSROADS developed from her 2016 Red Head Gallery exhibition Systems Failure.
 There, the forms grieved the breakdown of family, as well as larger groups: friends, corporations, political parties, to world organizations, in an ever-spiralling broken system.
 We were confronted with the visual force of four alienated characters represented by rib-cages, familiar yet uncomfortably strange... with expectations of each other.

 Her work has been shown internationally including ARC Gallery, Chicago, Ill, BluSeed Studios and Gallery, Saranac Lake, NY, and Kunsthaus Gallery, San Miguel de Allende, Mexico.
 Thurlow received a BA majoring in Fine Arts from the University of Toronto, finishing with Cultural and Environmental Studies at Trent University, with significant earlier studies at OCAD and George Brown College.
 She has been the recipient of various Ontario Arts Council Awards and has given numerous artist talks and workshops at educational institutions and public galleries.
 She is a member of The Iris Group and The Red Head Gallery, both artists’ collectives.
-Her work is held in private collections across Canada, and at The Robert McLaughlin Gallery in Oshawa ON..
+Her work is held in private collections across Canada, and at The Robert McLaughlin Gallery in Oshawa, Ontario.

 You Tube: Sally Thurlow, for a four minute video.